muxinc/meet/README.md

 # Mux Meet

+> [!WARNING]
+> Mux Real-Time Video has been sunset and is unavailable for new usage.
+Existing access will end on December 31, 2023.
+[We recommend migrating your application to our partner, LiveKit](https://livekit.io/mux-livekit).
+Please contact [Mux Support](https://mux.com/support) if you need more help or details.
+Mux Meet is no-longer maintained and the repository will soon be archived.

 Mux Meet is a video conferencing app powered by [Mux Real-Time Video](https://mux.com/real-time-video), written in React, using the [Next.js](https://nextjs.org/) framework.

 ![Four users in a Mux Meet call](https://user-images.githubusercontent.com/1211390/216212346-b319d137-0d2e-405a-bbab-703cc32763b3.jpg)